The Bankrate promise

-While taking out a loan is an obvious option, it can pay to use your credit card instead.
-If you have a credit limit of around $20,000, you could easily cover the cost of a new ride and possibly earn rewards points at the same time.
+While most car dealerships have their own in-house financing options, you could also opt to pay for a car with a rewards credit card that lets you earn points or miles for each dollar you spend.
+If you have a credit limit of around or over $20,000, for example, you could potentially cover the cost of a car and earn rewards points at the same time.

 If this is an option you’re looking to take advantage of, here are a few things to consider.